Generic Name: oxcarbazepine

 Monotherapy in Pediatric Patients 4 Years Old and Above Not Previously Treated with other AEDs: The most commonly observed (≥5%) adverse reactions seen in association with Trileptal in these patients were similar to those in adults.

 Approximately 9.2% of 152 pediatric patients discontinued treatment because of an adverse experience.
 The adverse reactions most commonly associated (≥1%) with discontinuation were rash (5.3%) and maculopapular rash (1.3%).

 Adjunctive Therapy/Monotherapy in Pediatric Patients 1 Month to <4 Years Old Previously Treated or Not Previously Treated with other AEDs: The most commonly observed (≥5%) adverse reactions seen in association with Trileptal in these patients were similar to those seen in older children and adults except for infections and infestations which were more frequently seen in these younger children.

 Approximately 11% of these 241 pediatric patients discontinued treatment because of an adverse experience.
-The adverse reaction most commonly associated with discontinuation were: convulsions (3.7%), status epilepticus (1.2%), and ataxia (1.2%).
+The adverse reactions most commonly associated with discontinuation were: convulsions (3.7%), status epilepticus (1.2%), and ataxia (1.2%).